Information for Caregivers

 - If you do not find your community listed, begin by contacting your local fire department and ask them if they have a youth firesetting intervention program or are aware of a program within their community.

-- If you don't find resources at your local fire department, contact your local child welfare office or state human services agency.
+- Contact your local child welfare office or state human services agency if you don't find resources at your local fire department.
 You can also call the local juvenile justice authority (contacting juvenile justice will not necessarily subject your child to criminal implications).

 - If all of those steps fail to find assistance, use the "Contact Us" button on the YFIRES home page and a professional will contact you as soon as possible.